juju/docs/src/en/tutorial-client-basic.md

 ### Adding a machine

-To request that machine be created that is devoid of an application:
+To request that two machines be created that are devoid of an application:

 ```bash
 juju add-machine -m alpha -n 2